Manhattan (1924 film)

 Manhattan is a 1924 American silent romantic adventure film directed by R. H. Burnside featuring Richard Dix in his first starring role.
+It was adapted from Jeffery Farnol's bestselling novel The Definite Object.
 A wealthy New Yorker falls in love with a burglar's sister.

 Plot

 As described in a review in a film magazine, Peter Minuit (Dix), wealthy and bored with life, is visited by a burglar who believes him one of his own kind.
 Peter, posing as Gentleman George, makes a deal with the chap, Spike (Kelly), who hides him in his home where Peter meets and falls in love with his sister Mary (Logan).
 McGinnis (Siegmann), the head of the gang, wants to marry Mary and she agrees to save her brother and Peter.
 Peter takes her to his home and reveals his identity.
 McGinnis threatens to “get” him.
 Mary goes back to McGinnis.
 Peter follows and there is a fierce fight.
 McGinnis is shot by one of his henchmen who has a grudge.
 The gang is arrested and Peter takes his future wife back home.